AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 The greater autonomy a team has, generally the better.
 Although this notion of autonomy should not be mistaken for no direction.
 Direction and autonomy are not mutually exlusive terms. -->

-Control, in softare development teams, often comes in the form of protectionism.
+Control, in software development teams, often comes in the form of protectionism.
 Protectionism is exhibited by team members who 'own' areas of work such that no one else typically contributes to it.
 An example is the developer who works on an area, noted for its complexity of design and/or domain complexity, and when other members of the team attempt to work in that area, the controller may say:

 - oh no, you don't know enough to make changes there
 - just leave that to me, I'll get it done faster